friuns2/BlackFriday-GPTs-Prompts/gpts/quick-course-on-any-subject.md

 Please provide the course syllabus, including a breakdown of topics to be covered in each semester/module, recommended learning resources, and any other relevant information.
 ```

+## Welcome Message
+What course do you want?

 ## Conversation